Internal Tools Development

 Stock levels are inaccurate.
 Reordering is reactive.
 Nobody knows what is in the warehouse without physically checking.
 Replaces spreadsheets, paper stock cards, and memory.

 The pattern continues across approval workflows, reporting interfaces, document generators, and task tracking.
+Each of these is essentially a CRUD interface with workflow automation layered on top.
 Most internal tools replace a process that works at small scale but breaks as the team grows.
 Five people can coordinate over email.
 Twenty cannot.

 Approval workflows